 What makes beans, and black beans in particular, so magical?
 They’re full of fiber and protein.
-They have a meaty texture that makes them a perfect vegetarian burger ingredient.
+They have a meaty texture that makes them a perfect vegetarian or vegan burger ingredient.
 In this burger, brought to us by Produce for Kids, the beans are mixed with some tasty veggies and Southwest seasonings for each flavor.

 In working on the recipes for our Vegetarian Burger Series, one of the things we discovered is that quite often veggie burgers fall apart when they’re cooking.
 We guessed that it was due to too much moisture seeping out of veggies as they heat and cook.
 We began doing the squeezing trick and the falling apart problem went Poof!